 Department of Homeland Security.

-Written comments and questions about this Information Collection Request should be forwarded to Office of the Secretary, DHS Attn.: Steve Kozar Steven.Kozar@hq.dhs.gov, (202) 447-3368.End Preamble Start Supplemental Information
+If additional information is required contact: Office of the Secretary, DHS Attn.: Steve Kozar Steven.Kozar@hq.dhs.gov, (202) 447-3368.End Further Info End Preamble Start Supplemental Information

 (1) A certification by the highest level Executive official in the state overseeing the DMV that the state has implemented a program for issuing driver's licenses and identification cards in compliance with the REAL ID Act.